PennyLaneAI/pennylane/doc/code/qml_hf.rst

 .. warning::

-    The ``qml.hf`` module is deprecated and will be removed in an upcoming release.
+    The ``qml.hf`` subpackage is deprecated and will be removed in an upcoming release.
     Please use :mod:`.qchem` to perform differentiable Hartree-Fock calculations.

-.. rubric:: Modules
+.. automodapi:: pennylane.hf

-.. automodule:: pennylane.hf
+    :no-inheritance-diagram: